How to Get Equipment Financing With a Bad Credit Score

 What is Equipment Leasing?

-Equipment leases work well for business owners with bad credit because it requires less risk for the lessor, since they still own the piece of equipment.
-Of course, they may still take your credit score into account, but it won’t hold as much weight as it would if you were pursuing a loan.
+Equipment leases work well for business owners with poor credit because it requires less risk for the lessor, since they still own the piece of equipment.
+Of course, they may still take your business or personal credit score into account, but it won’t hold as much weight as it would if you were pursuing a business loan.

 For cash-strapped business owners with bad credit, an equipment lease might sound like the ideal option.
 Still, you should understand that equipment leasing will generally cost you more than purchasing long-term.